 Do not dismiss these plants simply because they are one-hit wonders in cold climates.
 There is a reason they are called bedding plants.
 They are very effective for dressing up a flower bed quickly with masses of color.
 With a little deadheading, these plants can give you color all summer.
 Do not think of them as competing with perennials but as complementary pieces that give you more flexibility.Continue to 5 of 10 below.

 05 of 10

 Perennials and Biennials

 The next group is not a botanical classification but based, rather, on the outstanding characteristic of the plants in question: their extraordinary leaves.
 They are known as "foliage plants" because their foliage is superb enough to make them useful as landscape plants, despite lacking flowers of any great beauty.
 They are especially useful in shaded locations, where many plants valued for their blooms in sunnier spots simply will not flower much when robbed of the necessary sunshine.
 Here are some examples that can take at least a little shade:

-- Foamy bells: (Heucherella) It grows in zones 4 to 9
+- Blondie coral bells (Heuchera 'Blondie'): It grows in zones 4 to 9.

-- Barrenwort: (Epimedium): An underused perennial, it is grown in zones 5 to 9, reaches about 1 foot in height with a slightly greater width.
+- Barrenwort (Epimedium): An underused perennial, it is grown in zones 5 to 9 and reaches about 1 foot in height, with a slightly greater width.

 07 of 10

 Shrubs are the bones of a landscape, whether in sun or shade.
 Get them in place first, then build around them with your smaller plants.
 Some of the best shrub picks for shade include: